NCERT Solutions For Class 9 Civics Chapter 2 – CBSE Term I Download Free PDF

-Chapter 2 of NCERT Social Science Civics textbook – Democratic Politics-I explains the basics of the Indian constitution.
-How did the Constitution come into the picture and what does it signify?
+Chapter 2 of NCERT Class 9 Social Science Civics textbook – Democratic Politics-I explains the basics of the Indian constitution.
+How did the Constitution come into the picture, and what does it signify?
 Students will learn how important the Indian constitution is for our democracy and how it binds us all together.
 A detailed discussion about the South-African constitution is included in the chapter too.

 The students will also get to know about the following topics:

 - Towards a new constitution

 3. Making Of The Indian Constitution